dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 weight: 1100
 ---

 Dapr has a metadata API that returns information about the sidecar allowing runtime discoverability.
-The metadata endpoint returns a list of the resources (components and HttpEndpoints loaded), the activated actors (if present), and attributes with information attached.
+The metadata endpoint returns the runtime version, a list of the resources (components and HttpEndpoints loaded), the activated actors (if present), subscriptions, app connection details, and attributes with information attached.

+## Metadata API

-## Components
+### Components
 Each loaded component provides its name, type and version and also information about supported features in the form of component capabilities.
 These features are available for the [state store]({{< ref supported-state-stores.md >}}) and [binding]({{< ref supported-bindings.md >}}) component types.
 The table below shows the component type and the list of capabilities for a given version.
 This list might grow in future and only represents the capabilities of the loaded components.